samjd-zz/linkedin_ssi_booster/README.md

 - ⚡ **Model2Vec semantic intelligence** — ultra-fast local embeddings (`minishlab/potion-base-8M`) support article categorisation, query-to-fact semantic reranking, category alignment checks, and truth-gate fallback similarity.
 Strong semantic matches can rescue valid paraphrases that lexical BM25 or spaCy checks would otherwise under-score, without API or GPU requirements.
 - 🇯🇵 **Japanese language intelligence** — pykakasi provides deterministic Kanji/Kana → Hepburn conversion for Rei Toei learner cues, correcting invalid LLM Romaji and generating reliable pronunciation aids for bilingual lyrics.
 - 🈶 **Domain-backed Kanji teaching** — when Sam is asked to teach Kanji, he combines the loaded domain knowledge with pykakasi Hepburn readings, meanings, and source notes in the LLM grounding context instead of relying on generic language-model knowledge.
+- 🎨 **Multimodal teaching with FLUX Capacitor** — Sam lessons stay text-first by default, then hand the grounded reply to FLUX.1 for a visual when the request includes `draw`/`render` or when `/art [topic]` is used.
+Enable with `FLUX_CAPACITOR_ENABLED=true` for the full Kanji-to-visual learning loop.
 - 🧬 **Persona-grounded generation** — every post uses facts, projects, and outcomes from your private persona graph and domain knowledge packs — not a bio blurb.
 - 🕸️ **Hybrid RAG + agent pipeline** — BM25 retrieval, Model2Vec semantic similarity, graph proximity, claim support, deterministic validation, and multi-step orchestration work together for high factuality and variety.
 - 🔄 **Curation learning loop** — Beta-smoothed acceptance priors per source/topic/SSI component; the system learns from what you actually publish.